Total Denoising: Unsupervised Learning of 3D Point Cloud Cleaning

 \mycfigure{StructuredVsUnstructured}{Substantial differences exist when denoising structured and unstructured data. \emph{(a)} For structured data, each pixel value follows a sampling distribution $\noiseModel(\position|\point_i)$ (\emph{yellow curve}) around the true value (pink circle). \emph{(b)} For unstructured data, the distribution $p(\position|\surface)$ has a manifold of modes (\emph{pink line}). \emph{(c)} By using the proposed proximity-appearance prior, a unique mode closest to the surface is determined.}

 \paragraph{3D point cloud denoising.} 3D point clouds capture fine spatial details but remain substantially more difficult to handle than images, due to their irregular structure~\cite{levoy1985use}.
-It is even difficult to come up with a general definition of a point cloud.
-One common interpretation is the fixed point surface of an iterated function, fitted using moving least-squares, mapping space to space~\cite{alexa2001point}.

-Similar as for images, linear filters can be applied to remove noise~\cite{lee2000curve}, but at the expense of feature details.
+As for images, linear filters can be applied to remove noise~\cite{lee2000curve}, but at the expense of details.
 As a remedy, image operators such as bilateral~\cite{fleishman2003bilateral, Digne2017Bilateral}, non-local means~\cite{rosman2013patch} or sparse coding~\cite{avron2010l1} have been transferred to point clouds.

 With the advent of PointNet~\cite{qi2016pointnet}, deep learning-based processing of point clouds has become tractable.
-Two notable deep methods to denoise 3D point clouds were suggested.
+Four notable deep methods to denoise 3D point clouds were suggested.
 The first is PointProNet, that denoises patches of points by projecting them to a learned local frame and using Convolutional Neural Networks (CNN) in a supervised setup to move the points back to the surface~\cite{roveriO2018pointpronet}.
 However, the accuracy of the method is determined by the accuracy of the local frame estimation, which results in artifacts in extreme sharp edges.
-The second approach has been published by Rakotosaona \etal~\cite{rakotosaona2019pointclean} and uses the PCPNet architecture~\cite{Guerrero2017PCPNet} (a variant of PointNet~\cite{qi2016pointnet}) to map noisy point clouds to clean ones.
-Both approaches are supervised, as they require pairs of clean and noisy point clouds, which in practice are produced by adding noise to synthetic point clouds.
+The second approach by Rakotosaona \etal~\cite{rakotosaona2019pointclean} uses PCPNet~\cite{Guerrero2017PCPNet} (a variant of PointNet~\cite{qi2016pointnet}) to map noisy point clouds to clean ones.
+Third, Yu~\etal\cite{yu2018ec} learns to preserve edges, that dominate men-made objects.
+Finally, Yifan~\etal\cite{yifan2019patch} define a clean surface from noisy points by upsampling.

+All these deep denoising approaches are supervised, as they require pairs of clean and noisy point clouds, which in practice are produced by adding noise to synthetic point clouds.
 Our approach does not require such pairs.

 \paragraph{Noise and learning.} Noise is an augmentation strategy used in denoising auto-encoders~\cite{vincent2010stacked}.
 These are however not aiming to denoise, but add noise to improve robustness.
 Also is their target not noisy, but noise is in the input or added to internal states.